-React component method only supported in createReactClass() API should not be overridden in ES6 class component
+React component methods only supported in createReactClass() API should not be overridden in ES6 class component

 • REACT_BAD_API_OVERRIDDEN